bonfiredog/blackcrownproject/README.md

 <img src="https://bonfiredog.co.uk/ooo/bcp/hillside.png" width="100%" height="auto">
 </p>

-*The Black Crown Project* was like pulling something by its root, agonisingly, so I'll try to do this quickly.
+<p style="color:red">*The Black Crown Project* was like pulling something from its root, millimetre by millimetre, so I will try to do this as quickly as I can allow myself.</p>

-A year and a half ago, the *Project* went offline, for a variety of very good reasons.
-A couple of people were vaguely upset, diluted, even homeopathically.
-It had been a droplet in their life, and now the tang had gone.
-I wasn't one of them; I washed my mouth of it some time ago.
+Nearly two years ago, the largest, and first, piece of professional work that I had ever made went offline, for a variety of (http://bonfiredog.co.uk/bonfog/2014/10/06/blackcrownend)[very good reasons].
+There was some vague, almost homeopathic disappointment from those for whom it had been a tinge in their lives, from which the tang had now gone.
+I was not one of them; I was doing something different, and had washed my mouth of the *Project* a long time ago.

-Black Crown derived any fibrous strength, any torque or depth that it had, from its cluster and its colony, and the relative obscuring mugginess in which it existed; so I will try to dissect it as fully as I can, laying it all out in one dimension.

-I am very gratefuly for everything that the Black Crown Project gave me; friends, new interests, a career into which I am still slowly falling.
+I was always very grateful for everything that *The Black Crown Project* gave me, over the three years that we were working on it; friends, skills, and a career into which I am still slowly sinking.
+It was a

 It was two years of sheer invention, of writing and drawing and playing.
 I wrote about the King Quahog and riding in his jelly, how drowning in your own filth can be be experienced as a story of struggle; the power of toast as an anti-depressant.
 I wrote a topology of myself, a part-atomisation into long chunks and flecks of meaning.
 I had not really considered, in those days, being a computational artist; I had made some odd things in analogue, and had done some HTML coding; and it took me some time to realise that making thing digitally and computationally was the best way to make the things I wanted to make.
 Computers can simulate anything, and I wanted to make anything.
 Now I am building artificial intelligence, teaching conditional narrative to people who are paying hundreds of pounds for the privilege.
 As then, I still feel entirely unqualified; but my life has changed in other ways.
 I am better.
 I have lived in the green hills that inspired BCP.

+*The Black Crown Project* pretended that it had a tensile strength, an artistic torque and deep, permeating foundations, but in reality it was all about breadth, and multitude on multitude.
+It attempted to hide its many faults in its mattedness, and so I will try to lay everything out here in one dimension, drying in something like the sun.
+It has taken me over a year to tease it all out.

+*The Black Crown Project* would rather be buried, a robust skeleton revealing only its genotype, and not its phenotypic failings.
+It would rather engineer the carelessness with which we all treated it, and call it a foundation myth.
+So, I will try to make it promiscuous, to throw it around town; to deliver it to you here lozenged, like one of those capsule graves that owls make.
+I'm placing it here in a sort of cabinet, like a canopic heart or a kidney stone threaded on a chain.
+Perhaps the Eremite would like that too.

+*The Black Crown Project* was me pacing out a tumour in my soul; marking it with trigs, fingerposts, writings about its unfathomable interior, its dark, far-from-African heart: I was writing as an expert on a place I had never visited.
+I have visited it since, and it's smaller than I expected.
+Nowhere near as interesting a place as I made it out to be.
+The cuisine is bland, the locals harmless, and their taboos mundane.
+It's brilliantly pedestrian.

-Black Crown was all about quarantine, stymy, barriers, relays, distance; about holding itself together, and being terrified of loss.
-And yet some things have been lost, and I am sorry.
+*The Black Crown Project* was all about quarantine, stymy, barrier, regulation, distance and membrane; about holding itself, and myself, together at an apotropaic arm's length; of being terrified of union and loss all at once.
+I am trying to give it some union, but some things have been lost, and I am sorry.
+It is nobody's fault, not even my own: after it had finished, it was mulched into unimportance, and we were all looking the other way, when things were lost.

+*The Black Crown Project* was an accidental, medieval way to reconfigure a psyche, like a trephination.
+Nonetheless, I am a very different person now.
+I used to write like this all the time, for example, even on letters to my godmother, but now I am capable of ocassional lucidity, [as you'll be grateful to find elsewhere](https://github.com/bonfiredog/blackcrownproject/blob/master/INSTRUCTIONS.md).
+He can walk!
+A medical miracle.
+I am happier, and I write less, and probably less well, and at less-auspicious times.
+It takes me fewer circuits to leave the house, and to love those around me, and to tell them what is wrong.
+It is very tempting to be irrational, and credit the <i>Project</i> with an exorcist quality, drawing what made me unhappy like gas.
+If I was being less charitable, I would say that it was a Placebo Effect; that writing it all down made me better, and a better person.
+But it did not.
+I can view the *Project* with a detachment now, but I spent much of my time buried alive in it, chewing it, washing it down with long walks.
+It was a sort of nightmare, one of which I am proud, and which had its moments.
+Its use lay into revealing to me that my life had reached a point in which I could either leave it medically or geographically.
+After that point, after the last storylets had been written, the real treatment began, and goes on.

 And yet, when the copyright reverted to me in the late last year, I thought only briefly about revdeveloping it myself.
 I have most of the ability, now; unlike then, when I relied on ta dialysis of talent others to make anything happen.
 Then, I had the time; I don't now, and I think that's a blessing.